This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Udo’s DHA Oil.
 DHA is crucial to developing brain, eye, and heart health in infants and children, so I like to up my intake using high-quality algae oil.
 (Fish get their DHA content by eating algae, too, so this is cutting out the middle man.)

-I regretted not writing down everything I did during my last pregnancy, so I hope that this list will help anyone in a similar position that might want to help their bodies prepare for the big day.
-While we can’t naturally control how or when we’ll go into labor, it’s nice to feel like we’re doing something proactive in the process!
+I regretted not writing down everything I did during my last pregnancy, so I hope that this list will help anyone in a similar position who might want to help their bodies prepare for the big day.
+While we can’t naturally control when we go into labor, it’s reassuring to feel like we’re taking some proactive steps in the process.

 —